pyros-dev/catkin_pip/doc/ros_python_hybrid_workflow.rst

 However it is perfectly releasable on pypi, just like any python package, provided that all your ROS dependencies are optional...

-An example of the ros/python hybrid workflow is the pyros_setup package : https://github.com/asmodehn/pyros-setup
-This package is useful only in "pyros from python" usecase and does not need to be turned into a ROS package.
+An example of the ros/python hybrid workflow is the pyros package : https://github.com/asmodehn/pyros This package is useful only in "pyros from python" usecase and does not need to be turned into a ROS package.
 All ROS dependencies are expected to exist.
 Having a way to retrieve ros package from the python install is a long term goal.

 This workflow is usually a transition workflow during the conversion from a python package (usable in source with catkin pip) to a ROS package (deployable via debs).
-As such it is important to test both the ROS devel workflow, and the ROS install workflow, separately. pyros_setup has such a setup.
+As such it is important to test both the ROS devel workflow, and the ROS install workflow, separately. pyros has such a setup.

 If one would try to enable the install workflow in the pyros-setup repository, that would fail because pip dependencies could not be found.
 It is exactly the behavior expected from catkin_pip, since the install flow needs to fail if the deb package would not be "viable" (in this case it would lack pip dependencies).